ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/24hours.rst

 .. http:example:: ./http/24hours/qualification-milestone-post.http
    :code:

+After adding milestone `24h`, the award/qualification should be signed with `documentType: deviationReport`.

+Signing :ref:`qualificationmilestone` for qualification:

+.. http:example:: ./http/24hours/award-sign-milestone-24.http
+   :code:

+Signing milestone of pre-qualification:

+.. http:example:: ./http/24hours/qualification-sign-milestone-24.http
+   :code:

+Only one document with type `deviationReport` could be in award/qualification:

+.. http:example:: ./http/24hours/award-sign-milestone-24-duplicate.http
+   :code:

 The "dueDate" field in the response indicates the end of the period when procuring entity is unable to make a decision on the qualification object